ORNL-RSEI/SMDemoBioref/PreventativeMaintenance.md

 ## University of Florida's Stan Mayfield Demonstration Biorefinery

 The Biorefinery's process engineers were tasked with preventing disruptions in operation and preserving worker safety through diligent surveying and maintenance of the various equipment within the thermochemical pretreatment system.
-The biomass preatreatment system was a highly complex series of equipment that operated under high pressure with corrosive chemicals, thereby making it prone to malfunction.
+The biomass pretreatment system was a highly complex series of equipment that operated under high pressure with corrosive chemicals, thereby making it prone to malfunction.
 A series of data tracking tools were developed to be routinely utilized by the process engineers.
 The data provided herein are not entirely complete, and empty cells are denoted by NA.

 ### Table of Contents